dk14/wolfram-mega/docs/dsl.md

 dsl.insecurity.close.reEnableSafeMode()
 ```

-> Just to re-iterate: any computation of payout on the outcome itself (except splitting it into two categories ONCE) is unsafe.
-Re-using same observation with a different split is unsafe (iid requirement).
-Both Interest rate drivers in finance are unsafe - they overcollaterize, only matching on a single split of interest driver can work.
-The only derivative that is secure is hedge-purified binary option.
+> Just to re-iterate: Re-using same binary observation is unsafe (iid requirement).
+Interest rate drivers in finance are effectively unsafe - they overcollaterize.
+The only derivative that is practically secure is hedge-purified binary option.
+>> In theory, derivatives, that rely on numeric speculation about outcome, can be priced.
+Most practiacl ones would not converge though: ranges of possible payouts (per leg) would intersect, leading to a `PerfectHedge`.
+Except under strict ranges (types) of numeric outcomes and small quantization steps.

 Many complex derivative instruments are unsafe.
 Proof: